Philippe Pétain: Mutiny

 Because of his high prestige as a soldier's soldier, Pétain served briefly as Army Chief of Staff (from the end of April 1917).
 He then became Commander-in-Chief of the entire French army, replacing General Nivelle, whose Chemin des Dames offensive failed in April 1917 and thereby provoked widespread mutinies in the French Army.
 They involved, to various degrees, nearly half of the French infantry divisions stationed on the Western Front.
 Pétain restored morale by talking to the men, promising no more suicidal attacks, providing rest for exhausted units, home furloughs, and moderate discipline.
 He held 3400 courts martial; 554 mutineers were sentenced to death but over 90% had their sentences commuted.
 The mutinies were kept secret from the Germans and their full extent and intensity were not revealed until decades later.
 Gilbert and Bernard find multiple causes:

 The immediate cause was the extreme optimism and subsequent disappointment at the Nivelle offensive in the spring of 1917.
 Other causes were pacifism, stimulated by the Russian Revolution and the trade-union movement, and disappointment at the nonarrival of American troops.

-Pétain conducted some successful but limited offensives in the latter part of 1917, while the British carried out an offensive at Passchendaele that autumn.
+Pétain conducted some successful but limited offensives in the latter part of 1917, while the British and Canadians carried out an offensive at Passchendaele that autumn.
 Pétain, instead, held off from major French offensives until the Americans arrived in force on the front lines, which did not happen until the early summer of 1918.
 He was also waiting for the new Renault FT tanks to be introduced in large numbers, hence his statement at the time: J'attends les chars et les Américains ("I am waiting for the tanks and the Americans.")